Married or in registered partnership

 The amount in the ER account and the savings capital or value of the fund units, whichever is higher, in the Capital Plan, as well as the insured risk capital, always become due for payment and are paid out immediately after receiving the certificate of inheritance, in accordance with the statutory order of beneficiaries.

 Registration of the claim

-The entitled persons must claim their entitlement from the Pension Fund Swiss Re no later than six months following the death of the insured.
+The entitled persons must claim their entitlement from the Pension Fund Swiss Re no later than three months following the death of the insured.